 He wanted to know what he could do now.

 I didn’t sugarcoat it.
-I told him: “Not as much as you could’ve done a month ago.”
+I told him: “Not as much as you could’ve done a month ago.
+But what matters now is what you do next: how can you engineer the outcome you want moving forward?

-If you want leniency or better placement, you have to build that case early—while they’re still watching.
+If you want a shorter sentence or earlier release from federal prison, you have to build that case early—while you still have an opportunity to influence stakeholders.

-After that hearing, the file is closed.
+After that hearing some doors close.
 The judgment is submitted.
 The pre-sentence report is finalized.
-That’s what the BOP will use to assign your designation, security level, program eligibility, and timeline.
+That’s what the BOP will use to assign your designation, security level, program eligibility and it will impact whether you go straight to home confinement instead of the halfway house

 They’re not going to call your lawyer.
 They’re not going to revisit what you wish you’d done.